Thomas Youngblood

-Thomas Youngblood (born May 29, 1974) is an American metal guitarist, songwriter, and founding member of power metal band Kamelot.
+Thomas Youngblood (born May 29, 1974) is an American guitarist, songwriter, and founding member of power metal band Kamelot.

 Early life

 At the age of 12, after the death of his father, Youngblood moved from Virginia to Florida where he started learning to play guitar at age 15.
 Shortly after his move he began playing in his first band with school mates from the neighborhood.
 Through this he met drummer Richard Warner, and they decided to start a band together.